 New Product Lines in Product Search

-A new patent from Google is about when new products appear in existing product lines, like a laptop that comes with more Ram or a bigger hard drive, or a camera with a zoom lens that it didn’t have before.
+A new patent from Google is on new products appearing in existing product lines.
+An example is a laptop with more Ram or a bigger hard drive or a camera with a zoom lens that it didn’t have before.

-This patent is about determining in product search whether a query is looking for a particular product line, from within a specific brand.
+This patent determines in product searches whether a query is looking for a specific product line from within a specific brand.

-Searchers frequently search for products offered for sale.
+Searchers often search for products offered for sale.
 Google is trying to understand the intent behind shopping-related search queries.

-For Google to be able to do that well, it has to understand different aspects of product categories.
-This can include such things as:
+For Google to do that well, it has to understand different aspects of product categories.
+This can include such things as whether a product :

-The patent tells us it is essential to detect terms designating product lines from within product queries from searchers.
+The patent tells us it needs to detect terms designating product lines from within product queries from searchers.

-That includes associating detected product line terms along with their corresponding brands, to let Google keep up with new product lines and retiring product lines soon after changes occur.
+That includes associating detected product line terms along with their corresponding brands.
+That would let Google keep up with new product lines and retiring product lines soon after changes occur.

 Under the new Google patent is a process aimed at determining product lines from product search queries:

-- A product query might be classified to identify a product category
+- Classifying a product query to identify a product category

-- A brand may be identified for the product query
+- Identifying a brand for the product query

-- The brand may be chosen from a list of known brands for the product category
+- Choosing the brand from a list of known brands for the product category

 Unknown Product Lines

-The patent tells us that unknown product line terms may be identified within a product query.
+The patent tells us that it may identify unknown product line terms within a product query.

-A metric may indicate how well the unknown product line terms correspond to an actual product line within the brand.
+A metric may state how well the unknown product line terms correspond to an actual product line within the brand.

-The metric may be compared to a specified threshold.
-The unknown product line terms may be designated as a new product line of the brand if the metric compares to the specified threshold.
+The metric may get compared to a specified threshold.
+For example, the unknown product line terms may get designated as a new product line if the metric compares to the specified threshold.

-A product search may be performed using the product query.
-Product search results may be returned according to the product search.
+A product search may get performed using the product query.
+Product search results may become returned according to the product search.

 Detecting product lines within product search queries